-The purpose of this cooperative agreement is to increase the utilization of community health workers (CHW) to strengthen the health care workforce and improve access to health care and health outcomes for racial and ethnic minority people living with HIV (PLWH).
-The project focuses on assisting medical care provider sites to integrate CHWs into an HIV multidisciplinary team model through training, technical assistance, and collaborative learning.
+This project sought to increase the utilization of community health workers (CHW) to strengthen the health care workforce and improve access to health care and health outcomes for racial and ethnic minority people with HIV (PWH).
+The project focused on assisting medical care provider sites to integrate CHWs into an HIV multidisciplinary team model through training, technical assistance, and collaborative learning.

-The project will focus on assisting 10 Ryan White HIV/AIDS Program (RWHAP) HIV medical provider sites with the support needed to integrate CHWs into the HIV multidisciplinary team model through training, direct technical assistance, and collaborative learning sessions.
-The Center for Innovation in Social Work in Health and its multi-organization team will develop CHW curriculum, train CHWs and supervisors, and provide technical assistance as these providers develop and implement the CHW model developed.
-The Center for Innovation in Social Work in Health will also evaluate the effectiveness of the CHW model in improving linkage and retention in care, collect data on select clinical outcomes and assess the interventions implemented by the 10 RWHAP HIV medical provider sites.
+The project focused on assisting 10 Ryan White HIV/AIDS Program (RWHAP) HIV medical provider sites with the support needed to integrate CHWs into the HIV multidisciplinary team model through training, direct technical assistance, and collaborative learning sessions.
+The Center for Innovation in Social Work in Health and its multi-organization team developed CHW curricula, trained CHWs and supervisors, and provided technical assistance as these providers develop and implement the CHW model developed.
+The Center for Innovation in Social Work in Health also evaluated the effectiveness of the CHW model in improving linkage and retention in care, collect data on select clinical outcomes and assessed the interventions implemented by the 10 RWHAP HIV medical provider sites.

 Community Health Workers have the potential to improve outcomes on the HIV care continuum, but what does that look like in a Ryan White HIV/AIDS Program (RWHAP) funded agency?
 What is their scope of work and how can they be funded?
 During this interactive webinar course, the second in a series and presented on November 16, 2017, Leonard Recupero and Susan Carr from the Virginia Department of Health, HIV Services Unit, shared their experiences integrating CHWs into these RWHAP services; working with CHWs to enhance HIV prevention and care services; and improve outcomes along the HIV care continuum.
 The webinar discussed funding, program planning, and the scope of work for CHWs in HIV care.